Großer Jasmunder Bodden: Geography

+Environment

 The water of the Großer Jasmunder Bodden is a mix of fresh water from the streams that discharge into it and the salty waters of the Baltic and is classed as brackish water with a salt content of 0.7 to 0.8 per cent.
 Almost the entire shore is girt with reeds.
 In places the shoreline forms sea cliffs that were formed thousands of years ago by breakers in the Littorina Sea, when the islands of Wittow and Jasmund were still not linked by the Schaabe.

 The bodden is rich in fish and is also used for bathing and sailing.
 There are important harbours in Ralswiek, Polchow, Breege and St. Martin's Harbour in Sagard.

+Important Bird Area

+The bodden has been designated an Important Bird Area (IBA) by BirdLife International because it supports large numbers of wintering waterfowl as well as breeding sandwich terns and white-tailed sea-eagles.